ademidun/book-notes/hate-inc.md

 - Overall, a good book, I skimemd most of it because this media is a topic I have been reading heavily for the last few years so most of the information wasn't new to me
 - Also my notes are not that comprehensive, compared to my other book reviews.
 They are probably better described as me going on tangents about the themes mentioned in the book.

-- If you're a "political junkie" or you find yourself having strong opinions on poltical issues that are of the variety: "my side is right and how can those idiots not realize they're wrong", I would encourage you to read this book.
+- If you're a "political junkie" or you find yourself having strong opinions on poltical issues that are of the variety: "my side is right and how can those idiots not realize they're wrong", I would encourage you to read [Hate Inc.]([Hate Inc](https://amzn.to/2w9TMIb)).
 If anything you will realize, that everytime you find yourself thinking: "wow, how can people be so dumb!" a company is making money from you having that very thought.